sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 The term language unifies all syntactic categories into a single framework where the same constructs serve multiple roles depending on context.
 Lambda abstractions create both functions and proof terms, applications represent both function calls and modus ponens, and products represent both function types and universal quantification.

-### Bidirectional Type Checking

-The implementation employs  **bidirectional type checking** that splits type checking into complementary synthesis and checking modes.
-This approach handles the complexity of dependent types while maintaining decidability and providing informative error messages.
+Just as before, our implementation uses  **bidirectional type checking** that splits type checking into complementary synthesis and checking modes.

-**Synthesis Mode**: Given a term, determines its type by analyzing the term's structure and propagating type information through the syntax tree.
+1. **Synthesis Mode**: Given a term, determines its type by analyzing the term's structure and propagating type information through the syntax tree.

-**Checking Mode**: Given a term and an expected type, verifies that the term inhabits the expected type by checking compatibility modulo definitional equality.
+1. **Checking Mode**: Given a term and an expected type, verifies that the term inhabits the expected type by checking compatibility modulo definitional equality.

 ### Constraint-Based Inference